 Overheating

-Overheating is a very common reason for birds to keep their beaks open, especially if it’s very hot in your area.
+Overheating is a very common reason for bird panting with mouth open, especially if it’s very hot in your area.
 Then birds sit with their mouth open to simply cool down.

 Because like humans birds do not have sweat glands so like dogs they pant by keeping their mouths open and which promotes heat loss.